 Please note: Nurses certified in any of these five specialties can maintain their credential by renewing every five years through continuous learning only.
 Renewal by exam is no longer being offered.

 The first certification exam, offered in 1991, was in neuroscience nursing.
 Today, more than 16,000 nurses are CNA certified (see breakdown by specialty and province/territory).

 - Recognized nationally for their practice excellence and commitment to lifelong learning

 - Valued by employers, because their certification demonstrates specialized knowledge and brings many benefits to organizations

 - Viewed as having enhanced professional credibility

-- After November 2019, RNs certified in gastroenterology, neuroscience, orthopaedic, perianesthesia or rehabilitation will be able to maintain their credential by renewing every five years through continuous learning only.
-Renewal by exam will no longer be offered.
+- Certified nurses in gastroenterology, neuroscience, orthopaedic, perianesthesia or rehabilitation can maintain their credential by renewing through continuous learning only.
+Renewal by exam is no longer offered.